forcedotcom/salesforcedx-vscode/contributing/publishing.md

    1. Click the selection for `hold`.
    1. You should now see the following ![Approval View](./images/contributing-approval-button.png).
 Click the `Approve` button.

-TODO - I do think we should keep some of the documentation below.
-In the event that something is wrong with circle ci, we will need some of this info.
-Not sure how out of date it is at this point in time.
+# Manual Publish

+In the event that CircleCi is not a viable option for publishing, please see the following...

 The scripts/publish-circleci.js contains the end-to-end flow.
 You run this from the **top-level** directory.